 Just 18 months ago, the country lost one of the world’s foremost sports architects, and Populous lost a leader and a friend.
 Ben Barnert, employee number 8, passed away in the summer of 2013 after a courageous battle with brain cancer.
 Those…

 CHALLENGE.
 When Populous designers began work on McLane Stadium, they realized this was a once in a lifetime opportunity for the university to bring football back to campus in a way that would forever change the face of the university.
 After playing off-campus at Floyd Casey Stadium for more than 60 years, Baylor University announced in Spring of 2012 plans to open a new, on-campus stadium.
 Scheduled to open for the 2014 football season and situated adjacent to I-35 and the Brazos River, the new McLane Stadium needed to serve as the front door of the university as it would be visible to the 43 million people who pass by on I-35 each year.
 The $250 million facility had to visually and physically represent Baylor’s campus, melding with the existing architecture on campus to create a building that could only be home to the Baylor Bears.

 The design team for Baylor was challenged to infuse the experiences of campus into the design of the stadium in order to capture the spirit and characteristic traits that make the Baylor campus unique.
 The resulting stadium encompasses the university’s short and long-term goals, seamlessly integrating the stadium on campus and within the city of Waco while creating a great fan experience for Baylor football.

 IMPACT.
-When McLane Stadium opens in the fall of 2014, it will help revitalize downtown Waco, help spur development along the Brazos Riverfront, attract visitors to Baylor’s campus and create a cohesive and unique experience for fans.
-The stadium will connect a region, a city and a campus around the traditions, culture and passion of Baylor’s football program.
+Since the opening of McLane Stadium in the fall of 2014, it has helped revitalize downtown Waco, spur development along the Brazos Riverfront, attract visitors to Baylor’s campus and create a cohesive and unique experience for fans.
+The stadium has reconnected a region, a city and a campus around the traditions, culture and passion of Baylor’s football program.